 Sheet metal bedroom wall project.
 Source

 Safety is of the utmost importance when living in a home.
-Whilst you may have control on what goes on inside the building, design decisions made during the construction phase can have a knock on effect later down the line.
+Whilst you may have control over what goes on inside the building, design decisions made during the construction phase can have a knock-on effect later down the line.
 Thankfully, sheet metal is one of the safest options on the market.